Fuad-X/AbdullahAlFuad_car_rental-Flutter-Application-Using-Car-Information-API/README.md

 ## Usage

 1. Clone the repository to your local machine.
 2. Open the project in an IDE like Android Studio or Visual Studio Code.
+Android Studio is preferred.
 3. Ensure Flutter and Dart SDK are properly configured.
+4. Use in terminal ```flutter pub get```.
-4. Run the application on an emulator or physical device.
+5. Run the application on an emulator or physical device using ```flutter run``` or play button.

 ## Special
 1. Using FUAD2024 in Discount gives 15% Discount.